March law (Anglo-Scottish border): March law in the 14th century

 With the coming to power of Edward I of England and the almost continuous warfare due to the Scottish Wars of Independence, March law was effectively put into abeyance until the middle of the fourteenth-century.
 The beginning of the First War of Scottish Independence in 1296 saw the establishment of the system of Wardens and Conservators mentioned above.
-At first, the judicial capacity of the Wardens was restricted to matters of military import (e.g.: arresting those attempting to evade military service).
+At first, the judicial capacity of the Wardens was restricted to matters of military import (e.g. arresting those attempting to evade military service).
 However, the 1320s saw the Conservators, in times of peace, take on the judicial role that had previously belonged to the sheriffs.

+Initially - in England at least - the Marches were initially referred to the counties they overlaid with, West March was known initially as Cumberland and Westmorland March.
+Until 1381, with the death of the last Umfraville earl of Angus, there was Northumberland march which became known as East March in 1345.
+Following the Liberty of Tynedale reverting to the England, the Middle March was created.

-After 1346, when the marches region was divided into East and West marches, and when Edward III of England wanted to keep the peace on the Scottish border while he was involved in France, the Wardens were given the Conservators' judicial functions in addition to their own military ones.
+Following this Edward III of England wanted to keep the peace on the Scottish border while he was involved in France, the Wardens were given the Conservators' judicial functions in addition to their own military ones.
 The Wardens' courts operated in tandem with common law ones, and were held in addition to those at the days of truce.

 Edward III made further attempts to involve the Crown with border law, and to regularise its machinery.
 He appointed Thomas de Beauchamp, 11th Earl of Warwick to join the Wardens as their supervisor; the 1367 commission included the requirement to have a quorum (of two) on the judicial bench; days of march were agreed on in advance; felons were required to be presented by English and Scottish juries before being sent before the Warden and a mixed tribunal (assuming not yet proven guilty); the guilty had to make restitution within fifteen days (if they had no goods to hand over and no lord to vouch for them, they were set to ransom); sheriffs were told to assist the Wardens in capturing suspects who had taken flight; for the first time, lesser nobility were brought into the system as conservators.